English Language

 We aim to

-inculcate in every child a love for reading and an appreciation of a variety of genres.
+foster a love for reading and an appreciation of diverse literary genres in every child

-nurture pupils to become confident speakers and writers in a language-enriched environment.
+cultivate confident speakers and writers by providing a language-rich environment.

 The STELLAR Curriculum aims to: